sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/index.md

 ## Code intelligence in action

-See how code intelligence adds context to your workflow in the example below.
+Code intelligence adds context to your development workflows.
+The example below shows how code reviews are improved using code intelligence on a pull request in GitHub.

 ### GitHub pull request and file integration (using a language server)